qri-io/website/content/docs/reference/cli_commands.md

 ________

-<a id='qri_config'></a>
 ## qri config

 Get and set local configuration information

-### Synopsis
+#### Synopsis

 'qri config' encapsulates all settings that control the behaviour of qri.
-This includes all kinds of stuff: your profile details; enabling & disabling different services; what kind of output qri logs to; which ports on qri serves on; etc.
+This includes all kinds of stuff: your profile details; enabling & disabling different services; what kind of output qri logs to;
+which ports on qri serves on; etc.

 Configuration is stored as a .yaml file kept at $QRI_PATH, or provided at CLI runtime via command a line argument.

 For details on each config field checkout: https://github.com/qri-io/qri/blob/master/config/readme.md

-### Examples
+#### Examples

 <!--
 docrun: